krishansubudhi/krishansubudhi.github.io/_posts/2018-12-01-flaskwebapp.md

 ### Attach gunicorn with flask application
 	$ gunicorn --bind 0.0.0.0:5000 app:app --reload & >> /dev/null

-Niw your web page is served by gunicorn.To verify that gunicoen is working, open your browser and access _http://\<server-IP\>:5000_ again.
+Now your web page is served by gunicorn.To verify that gunicorn is working, open your browser and access _http://\<server-IP\>:5000_ again.

 You should be able to see __Hello World!__

 ### Make changes to code
 	$ vim app.py

-change return `'Hello World!'` to `return 'Hello World Again!'`
+change `return 'Hello World!'` to `return 'Hello World Again!'`

 Now reload the page in your browser.
 It should display __ Hello World Again!__.